amiaopensource/pbprotracktor/README.md

 # What is this?

-This is a hastily-written bash script which makes calls to a postgres database to output html fragment in an order so that the data may be subsequently converted into PBCore.
+This is a hastily-written bash script which makes calls to a postgres database to output html fragments in an order so that the data may be subsequently converted into PBCore.
 Use at your own risk.

 # How valid is the PBCore?